На русском языке

 ~ \varepsilon^{\mu \nu \sigma \rho} \frac{\partial }{\partial x^\sigma}\left(\frac {\rho_{0q}}{\rho_0} F_{\mu \nu} + \Phi_{\mu \nu}+ u_{\mu \nu}+ f_{\mu \nu}+ h_{\mu \nu}+ \gamma_{\mu \nu}+ w_{\mu \nu} \right)= 0 . \qquad\qquad (5)

-The gauge condition of the 4-potential of the general field:
+The gauge condition of 4-potential of general field is:

 ~ \partial_\mu J^\mu =\frac{\partial J^\mu }{\partial x^\mu}=0 .

-The equation of motion of the matter unit in the general field is given by the formula:
+Equation of motion of matter unit in general field is given by the formula:

 ~ s_{\mu \nu} J^\nu =0 .